makrai/notes/bender20-understanding-in-data-acl.md

   _Kim saw this picture and said “What a cute dog!”
 What is cute?_
 * the appropriate answers are a number or a region of the photo, respectively

-## Reflections In both cases, the tests are ridiculous.
-It seems patently
+## Reflections In both cases, the tests are ridiculous

 # 6 human language acquisition: what information humans use to bootstrap